Michael Sandel: Justice

 Sandel joined the Faculty of Arts and Sciences at Harvard University in 1981.
 He has taught the Justice course at Harvard University for two decades.
 More than 15,000 students have taken the course, making it one of the most highly attended in Harvard's history.
+The fall 2005 course was recorded and is offered online for students through the Harvard Extension School.
 The fall 2007 class was the largest ever at Harvard, with a total of 1,115 students.
-The fall 2005 course was recorded, and is offered online for students through the Harvard Extension School.

-An abridged form of this recording is now a 12-episode TV series, Justice: What's the Right Thing to Do?, in a co-production of WGBH and Harvard University.
+An abridged form of this recording is now a 12-episode television series, Justice: What's the Right Thing to Do?, in a co-production of WGBH and Harvard University.
 Episodes are available on the Justice with Michael Sandel website.
-There is also an accompanying book, Justice: What's the Right Thing to Do? and the sourcebook of readings Justice: A Reader.
+There is an accompanying book, Justice: What's the Right Thing to Do? and the sourcebook of readings Justice: A Reader.

 The popularity of the show is attributed to the discussion-oriented format (the Socratic method)—rather than recitation and memorization of facts—and to Sandel's engaging style, incorporating context into discussion; for example, he starts one lecture with a discussion of the ethics of ticket scalping.

 The BBC broadcast eight 30-minute segments from the series on BBC Four starting on 25 January 2011.

-In April 2012, BBC Radio 4 broadcast a three-part series and later podcast presented by Sandel titled The Public Philosopher.
+In April 2012, BBC Radio 4 broadcast a three-part series and later, a podcast presented by Sandel entitled The Public Philosopher.
 These followed a format similar to the Justice lectures, this time recorded in front of an audience at the London School of Economics.
 Across three programs, Sandel debates with the audience whether universities should give preference to students from poorer backgrounds, whether a nurse should be paid more than a banker, and whether it is right to bribe people to be healthy.

 edX

-Sandel is currently teaching his Justice course on edX.

 On April 29, 2013, the philosophy department faculty of San Jose State University addressed an open letter to Sandel protesting the use of MOOCs (massively open online courses) such as his Justice course.
 Sandel publicly responded: "The worry that the widespread use of online courses will damage departments in public universities facing budgetary pressures is a legitimate concern that deserves serious debate, at edX and throughout higher education.
 The last thing I want is for my online lectures to be used to undermine faculty colleagues at other institutions."
+As of 2025, Sandel continues teaching his Justice course on edX.

 Other teaching

-Sandel also co-teaches, with Douglas Melton, the seminar "Ethics and Biotechnology", which considers the ethical implications of a variety of biotechnological procedures and possibilities.
+Sandel collaborates with Douglas Melton in teaching the seminar, "Ethics and Biotechnology", which considers the ethical implications of a variety of biotechnological procedures and possibilities.

+Politics

+According to the UK left-leaning newspaper The Guardian in 2020, Sandel's politics are "squarely on the left".
+According to an interviewer from the newspaper: "In 2012, he added intellectual lustre to Ed Miliband’s renewal project for the Labour Party (UK), speaking to that year’s party conference on the moral limits of markets... [and] helped inspire Miliband’s critique of “predatory capitalism”".